Financial statements of companies in Norway: The dataset

-Each row in the data set represents a financial statement of a company for a given accounting year.\footnote{Some companies have submitted the same financial statements several times to the Br\o nn\o ysund Register Centre.
-This is typically due to corrections of errors.
-In such cases, only the last submitted financial statement is present in the data set.} \ref{appendix:columnsFinancial} details all posts from both the balance sheet and income statement available for each financial statement.
+Each row in the dataset represents a firm-year, i.e., an annual financial statement of a company for a specific accounting year.\footnote{Some companies have submitted the financial statement for the same accounting year multiple times to the Norwegian authorities, typically due to error corrections.
+In such cases, only the last submitted financial statement is included in the dataset.} For each of these firm-years (rows), several accounting items (columns) are available from both the balance sheet and income statement, as detailed in \ref{appendix:columnsFinancial}.
 There are no missing values for the financial information in \ref{appendix:columnsFinancial}.
-If a value is missing in the data set, it means that no value was given when the financial statement was reported, i.e., the value is zero.
-To make the financial statements comparable, the financial data given in \ref{appendix:columnsFinancial} for all financial statements are converted to Norwegian krone (NOK).\footnote{For financial statements given in currencies other than NOK, I convert their financial data to NOK by using the daily exchange rate at their balance sheet date.
-If there is no exchange rate for the balance sheet date due to weekend or public holiday, I use the last available exchange rate previous to the balance sheet date.
-All exchange rates are retrieved from Norges Bank at \href{https://www.norges-bank.no/en/topics/Statistics/exchange_rates}{www.norges-bank.no/en/topics/Statistics/exchange\_rates}} In addition, total assets and total turnover are also given in EUR (columns \textit{'sum\_omsetning\_EUR'} and \textit{'sum\_eiendeler\_EUR'}).
+If a value is missing in the dataset for any of the items listed in \ref{appendix:columnsFinancial}, it indicates that no value was provided when the financial statement was reported, that is, the value is zero.

-For easier use of the data set, I offer in \ref{appendix:commonAccountingItems} an overview of common accounting items used in the literature and their counterparts in the data set.
+To ensure comparability of the financial statements, all values of the accounting items listed in \ref{appendix:columnsFinancial} have been converted to Norwegian krone (NOK) for all financial statements.\footnote{For financial statements reported in currencies other than NOK, their financial data is converted to NOK using the daily exchange rate on their balance sheet date.
+If there is no exchange rate available for the balance sheet date due to weekends or public holidays, the last available exchange rate prior to the balance sheet date is used.
+All exchange rates are retrieved from Norges Bank at \href{https://www.norges-bank.no/en/topics/Statistics/exchange_rates}{www.norges-bank.no/en/topics/Statistics/exchange\_rates}}